Ertaul, L. S., “Beyond the Singularity: White Holes and The Fate of Black Holes”, STEM Fellowship Journal, 2026. (under review)

 This research is significant in the context of global ozone recovery efforts since the Montreal Protocol.
 While global studies often emphasize polar regions, I believe localized investigations like this one are essential for understanding how regional ozone behaves and responds to broader atmospheric changes.
 Additionally, my successful identification and correction of a NASA dataset error underscores the value of open scientific data and highlights the impact of student contributions to environmental science.

-Ertaul, L. S, “3Body Problem: Can it be used for Cryptographically Secure Pseudorandom Number Generator (CSPRNG)?”, American Council on Science and Education, The 2025 World congress in Computer Science, Computer Engineering & Applied Computing (CSCE), SAM 25- The 2025 International Conference on Security and Management, July 21-24, Las Vegas, USA, 2025. (the conference proceedings currently in preparation for print by Springer Nature)
+Ertaul, L. S, “3Body Problem: Can it be used for Cryptographically Secure Pseudorandom Number Generator (CSPRNG)?”, American Council on Science and Education, The 2025 World congress in Computer Science, Computer Engineering & Applied Computing (CSCE), SAM 25- The 2025 International Conference on Security and Management, July 21-24, Las Vegas, USA, 2025.

 Abstract.
 This study investigates whether the chaotic dynamics of the three-body problem can be used to generate cryptographically secure pseudorandom numbers (CSPRNs).
 By simulating gravitational interactions among three celestial bodies, high-entropy data was extracted from their evolving positions and momenta and converted into a 27-million-bit binary sequence.
 These sequences were evaluated using the NIST SP 800-22 test suite, where all subsets (1M–10M bits) passed all 15 statistical tests at the 0.01 significance level.
 Additional next-bit prediction and autocorrelation analyses confirmed the sequences’ unpredictability and their similarity to white noise, supporting their randomness and suitability for cryptographic use.
 The results demonstrate that the three-body problem can serve as a physics-based entropy source for generating statistically robust pseudorandom sequences, potentially suitable for applications like key generation and secure hashing etc. Furthermore, the enormous seed space of the three-body system, exceeding 10 to the power 300 possible configurations, offers strong resistance to brute-force attacks and reverse-engineering.